COSiNeMax/COSiNe-Max/README.md

 ## Plots

-The plots can be simply regenerated using a simple script to generate the data file, and any plotting software.
+The plots can be regenerated using a simple script to generate the data file, and any plotting software.
 For example,

 ```
 ... $ python3 main.py --t=0 --tkp=10 --target=100 > data.csv